-Blenders can be used to make a variety of dishes, but they come with their own set of rules.
+Blenders can be used to make various dishes, but they come with their own set of rules.
 Follow these guidelines when using your blender for soups and cocktails:

-- Don’t fill the bowl all the way up or it might spill out as you blend.
+- Don’t fill the bowl up or it might spill out as you blend.
 Instead divide ingredients into batches if making multiple servings at once

 - Don’t add too many things in one go – instead slowly pour them over time